Summary, results and goals of Wolfsburg 1-3 Dortmund of Bundesliga

 Already in the second half, Dortmund continued to dominate a Wolfsburg that had four players booked in the first half.
 The superiority of the Marco Rose it did not take long to materialize.
 Reus served a great pass for Malen, who looked for the gap at the edge of the area to place a great shot in the back of the net.
 The Dutchman connects three consecutive games scoring.

 With 1-2 on the scoreboard, the Volkswagen Arena pushed their team to seek a tie.
-Dortmund suffered with the reaction of the wolves and the coach gave entry to Halaand, who was returning from his injury.
+Dortmund suffered with the reaction of the wolves and the coach brought in Haaland, who was returning from his injury.
 The Norwegian only took seven minutes to sentence the match with a great shot after a cross from Brandt.
 Dortmund managed to take three points from a difficult stadium.